-Unfortunately, the damage is often done before you realize there is an issue.
-This may be because of your eating habits when you were younger or because you have not displayed any symptoms of nerve damage before.
+Unfortunately, the damage is often done before you realise there is a problem.
+This may be because of your eating habits when you were younger, or because you may not have had any symptoms of nerve damage before.

-There are three stages when attempting to reverse nerve damage:
+There are three stages in trying to reverse nerve damage:

 - Blood Sugar Levels

-The first step in treating and attempting to reverse nerve damage from diabetes is to bring your blood sugar levels into the normal range; and keep them there!
-There is little point trying to reverse the effects of excess sugar levels if you are unable to reduce them; you will simply cause more damage.
+The first step in treating and trying to reverse the nerve damage caused by diabetes is to get your blood glucose levels into the normal range; and keep them there!
+There is little point in trying to reverse the effects of high sugar levels if you cannot reduce them; you will simply cause more damage.

-The key at this stage is to look at your diet and lifestyle; you can then make the adjustments and improvements necessary to control your blood sugar levels.
+The key at this stage is to look at your diet and lifestyle; you can then make the necessary adjustments and improvements to control your blood glucose levels.

 - Pain Relief

-If you have already experienced some nerve damage you may find that you are in pain much of the time.
-This can be inconvenient or deliberating.
-Before you will be able to focus on controlling your blood sugar level and potentially repairing the nerve damage you will need to be pain free.
+If you already have some nerve damage, you may find that you are in pain a lot of the time.
+This can be uncomfortable or distressing.
+Before you can concentrate on controlling your blood glucose and possibly repairing the nerve damage, you need to be pain-free.

-The safest way to do this is by using pain killers.
-You should discuss the best options for you with your medical professional before taking any.
+The safest way to do this is to use painkillers.
+You should discuss the best options for you with your healthcare professional before taking any.

 - Reversing the Nerve damage

-Medical treatments are advancing rapidly although at this stage there is no definitive answer within the scientific community which suggests that nerve damage is reversible.
+Medical treatments are advancing rapidly, although there is currently no definitive answer from the scientific community that nerve damage is reversible.

-The latest research by the University Of Virginia School Of Medicine, dating from 2016, shows that high glucose levels cause the nerves to react by themselves.
-In essence it is similar to a child overloading with sugar and bouncing off the ceilings; they cannot control the level of energy they have!
-Nerves which react by themselves send incorrect messages to the brain; of pain or heat and cold.
+The latest research, from the University of Virginia School of Medicine in 2016, shows that high glucose levels cause the nerves to react on their own.
+In essence, it is like a child overloaded with sugar bouncing off the ceilings; they cannot control their energy levels!
+Nerves that react by themselves send the wrong messages to the brain; messages of pain or heat and cold.

 The excess glucose in your system changes the structure of the nerve cells.
-This enables them to absorb more calcium than they need; causing a hyperactive effect and the resulting pain.
-Understanding the process which is happening is moving scientists a huge step closer to finding a way to reverse the nerve damage.
+This allows them to absorb more calcium than they need, causing a hyperactive effect and the resulting pain.
+Understanding the process is bringing scientists a big step closer to finding a way to reverse nerve damage.

 The Natural Alternative

-If your pain is severe and you do not wish to take drugs which make you sleepy then you can consider these alternative options:
+If your pain is severe and you do not want to take drugs that make you sleepy, you may want to consider these alternative options:

 - Fish Oil

-Fish oil has been used for many years to help treat nerve damage caused by accidents.
-Your nerves will usually become inflamed and the fish oil can sooth the inflamed muscles round your nerves; allowing them to heal naturally and properly.
+Fish oil has been used for many years to treat nerve damage caused by accidents.
+Your nerves usually become inflamed and fish oil can soothe the inflamed muscles around your nerves, allowing them to heal naturally and properly.

 - Amino Acid

-It is actually a substance which your body produces in abundance when you are younger.
-However, as you age the amount of ALC you produce reduces and you are less able to heal damaged nerve fibers!
-Taking a supplement can reverse the nerve damage already done.
+It is actually a substance that your body produces in abundance when you are younger.
+However, as you age, the amount of ALC you produce decreases and you are less able to heal damaged nerve fibres!
+Taking a supplement can reverse the nerve damage that has already occurred.

-Taking care of your body should always be step one, but scientific research will help to ensure nerve damage is fully reversible in the future.
+Taking care of your body should always be the first step, but scientific research will help ensure that nerve damage is fully reversible in the future.